 Texas High Plains AVA Looks Forward

 Demand for Texas grapes shows no signs of slowing.
 One factor increasing demand is new Texas wine labeling laws that tighten requirements on certain Texas wines.
-While most premium Texas wineries already use 100% Texas fruit, Texas labeling laws didn’t match federal labeling laws until Fall 2021.
-Prior to this, only 75% was the requirement plus allowance of non-Texas fruit.
-With the 2022 vintage, all AVA-, county-, and vineyard-designated wines require the use of 100% Texas grapes.
+While most premium Texas wineries already use 100% Texas fruit, Texas labeling laws matched federal labeling laws until this year.
+These laws allowed a percentage of non-Texas fruit.
+Beginning with the 2022 vintage, all AVA-, county- and vineyard-designated wines are required to use 100% Texas grapes.
 Only the wines with a basic “Texas” label will be permitted to use non-Texas fruit.

 The Texas wine industry is a $13.1 billion enterprise, and the Texas High Plains AVA generates a large percentage of that figure.
 Many businesses that service the grape industry have sprung up in the Texas High Plains region and include everything from wine label design to vineyard management consulting.

 There are wineries and tasting rooms in the Texas High Plains, primarily in the town of Lubbock, but the opportunity for wine tourism growth in the area is tremendous.
 Continuing to promote and expand wine-related festivals, restaurants featuring Texas wines, and “farm to glass” wine education will help as the region strives for recognition for its critical part in making Texas wine.